redPanda-project/android/README.md

 DEPRECATED
 =======

 see readme of the library.
-This application will be replaced by an Flutter (since Ionic needs to much time to start) app:
+This application will be replaced by an Flutter app (since Ionic needs to much time to start):

 https://github.com/redPanda-project/app